EnexaProject/enexaproject.github.io/_pages/publications.md

 permalink: /publications/
 ---

+* Artisanal and small-scale gold mining detection in the Amazon forest using contextual data.
+Selma Dissing, Jan-Christoph Kalo.
+In BiDS, 2025.
 * [Facets in Argumentation: A Formal Approach to Argument Significance](https://arxiv.org/pdf/2505.10982?).
 Johannes Fichte, Nicolas Fröhlich, Markus Hecher, Victor Lagerkvist, Yasir Mahmood, Arne Meier, Jonathan Persson.
 In IJCAI 2025, Proceedings of the Thirty-Fourth International Joint Conference on Artificial Intelligence 2025.
 * Dung's Argumentation Framework: Unveiling the Expressive Power with Inconsistent Databases.
 Yasir Mahmood, Markus Hecher and Axel-Cyrille Ngonga Ngomo.
 In AAAI-2025, The 39th Annual AAAI Conference on Artificial
 Intelligence.